 You must contact the manufacturer about the MMSI reset process.
 It may be possible to do this without having to remove the radio from the boat.

 If an MMSI is obtained from Boat US, Shine Micro or Power Squadron, is the MMSI and vessel information available to agencies and Coast Guard groups outside of the USA? - No. Only MMSIs issued by the FCC for vessels travelling internationally are available to agencies and Coast Guard groups outside the USA.
-In an emergency, foreign rescue coordination centers would need to call US Coast Guard rescue coordination centers to obtain MMSI vessel information.
+In an emergency, foreign rescue coordination centers would need to call US Coast Guard rescue coordination centers to obtain vessel information from MMSIs assigned in this manner.

 How do I obtain a MMSI?